 If your relationship breaks down, you and your former partner will have to think about how to split up your property and other aspects of your finances like superannuation and debts.
-You also need to think about whether one of you should give ongoing financial support to the other.
+You also need to think about whether one of you should give financial support to the other.

 You can sort this out yourselves but if you can’t agree, a court will need to decide for you.

 This is handled by the Federal Circuit and Family Court of Australia for both married and de facto couples, except in Western Australia, where former couples need to use the Family Court of Western Australia.

 What does property and finance include?

 If you’re going through a separation or divorce, you must tell each other and the court about all your property and finances.